-Rule B. Individuals shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their level of education, training, and experience.
+Rule A. Individuals who hold the Certificate of Clinical Competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience.

-When speech-language pathologists and audiologists are engaged in any aspect of professional practice, it is essential that they practice within the scope of practice of their respective professions (i.e., speech-language pathology or audiology) and only within the scope of their competence, as determined by their level of education, training, and experience.
+When audiologists and speech-language pathologists are engaged in any aspect of professional practice, it is essential that they function within the scope of practice of their respective professions (i.e., audiology or speech-language pathology) and only within the scope of their competence, as determined by their certification status, education, training, and experience.
 The Association provides defined scopes of practice for

 Individuals who hold only the Certificate of Clinical Competence in Audiology (CCC-A) may perform screening of speech-language and other factors affecting communication function for the purposes of an audiologic evaluation and/or initial identification of individuals with other communication disorders.
 The screening procedures used should adhere to current ASHA guidelines and position statements.
 Individuals who hold only the CCC-A shall limit judgments and descriptive statements about the results of such screening procedures to a determination as to whether the person has passed.
 Persons who do not pass the screening shall be referred for evaluation.

-The scopes of practice of both audiology and speech-language pathology include providing services for audiologic/aural rehabilitation (AR); however, the evolving breadth of AR services makes it less likely that audiologists and speech-language pathologists will have identical roles in AR or that they will bring the same knowledge and skills to the process.
+The scopes of practice of both audiology and speech-language pathology include providing services for AR; however, the evolving breadth of AR services makes it less likely that audiologists and speech-language pathologists will have identical roles in AR or that they will bring the same knowledge and skills to the process.
 It is more likely that individual clinicians will have knowledge and skills specific to their professions and that AR will be provided as a collaborative service.
 Individuals who provide AR should refer to the

-Evaluation of (central) processing of auditory information and treatment of its disorders in adults and children is a third area in which there is some similarity or overlap of professional function between persons who hold the CCC-SLP and those who hold the CCC-A. A collaborative approach to the assessment and management of a (central) auditory processing disorder is often recommended, with audiologists performing the assessment and management of the peripheral and central auditory system and management of its disorders and speech-language pathologists performing the assessment of language skills and intervention in disorders of that function.
-Speech-language screening, hearing screening, aural rehabilitation, and assessment and intervention for (central) auditory processing disorders are examples of areas of practice that fall within the scopes of practice of both
+Evaluation of (central) processing of auditory information and treatment of its disorders in adults and children is a third area in which there is some similarity or overlap of professional function between persons who hold the CCC-A and those who hold the CCC-SLP.
+A collaborative approach to the assessment and management of a (central) auditory processing disorder is often recommended.
+In such cases, audiologists perform the assessment and management of the peripheral and central auditory system and management of its disorders, and speech-language pathologists perform the assessment of language skills and intervention in disorders of that function.
+Hearing screening, aural rehabilitation, assessment and intervention for (central) auditory processing disorders, and speech-language screening are examples of areas of practice that fall within the scopes of practice of both